BrgochGroup/CentroidShiftPredictor/README.md

 ### 1_1 Define a customized prediction set for relative permittivity

-You should create a `.xlsx` file named `c_pounds.xlsx`, in which the compositions that are of interest are listed in the first column with the header "`Composition`".
+You should create a `.xlsx` file named `c_pounds.xlsx`, in which the compositions that you want to predict are listed in the first column with the header "`Composition`".

 There is one [example of customized dataset](/examples) in the repository:`examples/c_pounds.xlsx`.